Password Managers Relieve Password Headaches

 Smartphone Phishing Protection Needs Improvement

 Recent versions of desktop Web browsers and email clients feature phishing and malware protection in addition to improved security notifications and indicators.
 Unfortunately, many of these improvements have not reached their mobile device counterparts.
 While the patterns of use and the threat model for Web browsing and email on mobile devices differ from desktop applications, as smartphones become more capable they present an increasingly attractive target.
-Institutions and services that wish to protect their mobile user base should seriously consider server-based filtering for both email and Web content on mobile devices....
+Institutions and services that wish to protect their mobile user base should seriously consider server-based filtering for both email and Web content on mobile devices.
+Currently, it is difficult–to nearly impossible–to verify the authenticity of email messages and the destination of hyperlinks on many common smartphones. ...

 March 26, 2010